Explore with Sample Data

 ### Targets

-The sample data includes a simulated Kubernetes environment representing an e-commerce "shop" application running on the `shop-sample` cluster in the `shop` namespace.
+Underpinning the Online Shop service, the sample data includes a simulated Kubernetes environment representing an e-commerce "shop" application running on the `shop-sample` cluster in the `shop` namespace.

 The targets include: